George Jackson Academy accepts students entering the 5th and 6th grades.

 No, he does not need to take an additional test.
 Please include the results of the either the ISEE or SSAT with your son’s application.

 Yes.
-Bus service is provided for 4th and 5th graders who live in the Bronx and Manhattan.
+Bus service is provided for 5th graders who live in the Bronx and Manhattan.
 We also provide NYC residents with student MetroCards.
 The majority of our students travel from all over New York City via public transportation.

 No. Photo I.D. is not required.
 The only forms required are the completed application forms.